TwilioDevEd/account-security-csharp/README.md

 # Two-Factor Authentication with ASP.NET Core and Authy

-Here you will learn how to create a login system for Express applications secured with 2FA using Authy.
+Here you will learn how to create a login system for ASP.NET Core applications secured with 2FA using Authy.

 [Learn more about this code in our interactive code walkthrough](https://www.twilio.com/docs/howto/walkthrough/two-factor-authentication/node/express).